 Bottom Line: If you prefer a gentler massage over the more intense Shiatsu approach, this vibration massager could be ideal.
 The Snailax provides heat to the back and seat if you so choose.
 That’s probably the most favorable aspect of the massager.
 It gives you great variety, with numerous massage modes, target areas, and intensities to accommodate your needs.
 You just have to tell it what you want!
 However, if you’re looking for a deeper massage, check out the other products that we’ve included.

-Comfier Shiatsu Neck & Back Massager – 2D/3D Kneading Full Back Massager with Heat & Adjustable Compression, Massage Chair Pad for Shoulder Neck and Back Full Body, Gifts for Men Dad Fathers Day Gifts
+COMFIER Shiatsu Neck & Back Massager – 2D/3D Kneading Full Back Massager with Heat & Adjustable Compression, Massage Chair Pad for Shoulder Neck and Back Full Body, Gifts for Men Dad

 A shoulder, neck, back, and hips Shiatsu cushion massager with heat and air-compression massage functions.